valtech-ch/saas-aem-module/README.md

 | Autocomplete options Max Limit   | autocompleteOptionsMax       | The maximum number of autocomplete options displayed.                                                                      |          |

 ![Context aware configuration](images/context-aware_search-configuration.png "Search configuration")

+## Rendering

+As the search components are highly dynamic, rendering is  completely done in the frontend.
+Within the HTL only a webcomponent with the api-endpoint and configuration is exported.
+The HTL script is only rendering a placeholder in **wcmmode = edit**.
+The components are utilizing `org.apache.sling.models.jacksonexporter` to export the sling model into json.
+The exported json is then consumed by the FE and the actual component markup is generated.

 # System Requirements